h2oai/h2o-llmstudio/documentation/docs/faqs.md

 Before updating, we recommend running the command `git rev-parse --short HEAD` and saving the commit hash.
 This will allow you to revert to your existing version if needed.

+### Once I have the [Lora](guide/experiments/experiment-settings.md#lora), what is the recommended way of utilizing it with the base model?

+You can also export the Lora weights.
+You may add them to the files to be exported [here](https://github.com/h2oai/h2o-llmstudio/blob/main/app_utils/sections/experiment.py#L1552).
+Before exporting, we merge the Lora weights back into the original LLM backbone weights to make downstream tasks easier.
+You don't need to have PEFT, or anything else for your deployment.